About Vegas PBS

 Public Media for Public Good

 Vegas PBS is a member-supported public television service providing educational content for over 50 years.
 We build community through television, education services, and unique experiences that create a sense of place, civic and social capital.
-The station offers five unique secondary channels: Create, VEGAS PBS KIDS, WORLD, Rewind and Jackpot!
+The station offers three unique secondary channels: Create, VEGAS PBS KIDS, and WORLD.
 In collaboration with community partners, we create award-winning content that examines informational, cultural, historic, and educational regional issues.

 Vegas PBS provides a robust variety of education services that extend the educational experience beyond the broadcast.
 Resources and services include Vegas PBS’ Ready To Learn educational workshops for children and families, professional development for teachers, online learning courses and certifications for adults, multimedia educational support for educators, 25+ channels of educational and local news for in-classroom viewing, and a Special Needs Resource Library serving those with special needs throughout the state of Nevada.

 The Vegas PBS Educational Technology Campus is the first television facility in North America (US, Canada, Mexico) to earn LEED Gold Certification.
 Read more (PDF).

 High-tech, high-touch experiences that educate and empower the community.
 Vegas PBS 2021 Annual Report - Read more (PDF).

 Vegas PBS creates an informed and engaged community through high-tech, high-touch experiences that educate and empower individuals and organizations.

 Vegas PBS will be a leading educational public media organization connecting and creating community through trusted quality content and experiences that engage, entertain, inform and inspire.